-The NEF includes requested analytics ID and AF ID in token request to NRF.
+1) The NEF includes requested analytics ID and AF ID in token request to NRF.
 The NRF checks whether the server AF is authorized to access the client NWDAF(s) for this Analytics ID.
 If the server AF is authorized, the NRF will issue an access token to the NEF.
 The NEF uses the access token to communicate with client NWDAF(s), and the NWDAF(s) verifies the access token, after successful verification, the NWDAF allows server AF’s request from the NEF.

-The NRF uses the information included in token request and registered information for the authorization.
+2) The NRF uses the information included in token request and registered information for the authorization.

+In case that NWDAF is VFL Server, and external AF(s) are VFL client(s) (NEF is involved), the following principles for authorization of participant AF(s) for vertical federated learning are recommended for normative work:

+1) The server NWDAF includes requested analytics ID and optionally client AF ID(s) in token request to NRF.
+The NRF checks whether the server NWDAF is authorized to access the NEF for this Analytics ID.
+If the server NWDAF is authorized, the NRF will issue an access token to the server NWDAF.
+The server NWDAF uses the access token to communicate with NEF, and the NEF verifies the access token, after successful verification, the NEF allows NWDAF’s request to external client AF(s).

-Editor’s Note: Details for authorization using information in token request and NF profile is ffs.
+2) The NRF uses the information included in token request and NF profile for the authorization.

-Editor’s Note: Detailed information included in token is ffs.

-Editor’s Note: More conclusion is ffs.

-Editor’s Note: Conclusion for case that NWDAF is VFL Server is ffs.

-Editor’s Note: Since NRF cannot authenticate AF, how NRF authorizes AF is ffs.
+3) Authorization of the AF is performed at the NEF, following clause 12 of TS 33.501 [5].

+4) The AF may use local policy to authorize VFL service request from NEF and not specified in 3GPP.

+Additionally, the access token may include the AF ID(s) and Analytics ID, and NEF may check whether the server NWDAF is allowed to access the requested AF based on the access token..

 In case that NEF is involved, the following principles for masking internal network information for VFL are recommended for NEF security requirements:

-NF instance ID should not be transmitted outside the 3GPP operator domain via NEF.
+- NF instance ID should not be transmitted outside the 3GPP operator domain via NEF.

 7.3 Conclusion on Key Issue #3

 For Key Issue#3, it is recommended to use the following principles as the baseline, NEF is used to improve privacy between VFL participants during the sample alignment procedure.
 The NEF can be responsible for performing UE ID mapping, converting internal UE IDs (e.g., SUPI) to external UE IDs.

-Editor’s Note: Further conclusion is ffs.
+NOTE: Further potential security and privacy issue is left for the normative phase.

 7.4 Conclusion on Key issue #4

 For Key Issue#4, it is recommended to use the following principles as the baseline that will reuse already established SBA mechanisms as defined in clauses 12.2 and 12.3 of TS 33.501 [5] for the NEF-AF interface and 13.
 1 of TS 33.501 [5] for communication among VFL participants.
 The adoption of these clauses does not instate any impact on the standards.
 Therefore, no normative work is needed for this key issue.

-Annex <X> (informative): Change history
+Annex A: Change history